 P.S.: Don’t forget to sprinkle some potpourri in with your clothes, for a lovely fragrance and to keep moths at bay.

 Mend what’s broken

-You can splatter some paint on a pair of jeans to mimic the latest grunge-industrial theme the large retailers have adopted, or embroider a simple, black pencil skirt to give it a trendy update.
-You can also sew a few sequins or rhinestones on a top, or why not, on the rolled cuff of a pair of jeans.
+You can splatter some paint on a pair of jeans to mimic the latest grunge-industrial theme the large retailers have adopted.
+Or embroider a simple, black pencil skirt to give it a trendy update.
+You can also sew a few sequins or rhinestones on a top- or on the rolled cuff of a pair of jeans.

 Clear out your jewelry drawer

 While you’re at the stage of clearing your closet, just think about it: when was the last time you gave your jewelry drawer a good once-over?
 More likely than not, it’s been a while, right?

 Take advantage of that bleak day spent indoors to sort through your piles of tangled necklaces, bracelets and earrings.